ajreynol/rexec_cvc4/README.md

 * `localhome/build-cvc4/exp/prod/`
 * `localhome/build-cvc4/exp/debug/`

 The first and fourth contain working git clones of a (fork of) the cvc4 repo.
-The developer may issue git commands in these directories as desired, or may otherwise use the `rexec` to manage certain git commands (see below).
+In each of these directories, if desired, the developer may issue basic git commands for switching branches, making commits, doing git merges and so on.
+This workflow is intended to automatically adapt to the local git state (if the developer manually does so), or otherwise provide ways of managing git while being syncronized with remote machine(s).

-The other four directories are working directories for issuing commands on remote machine(s).
+The other four directories are the directories from which `rexec` should be executed, which determines how to issue commands on remote machine(s).
 For example, running:

 `rexec remoteHost configure`

-in working directory `localhome/build/stb/prod` runs a call to configure the production build of the stable source `localhome/cvc4-stb/` on the remote machine `remoteHost` (for details, see below).
+in working directory `localhome/build/stb/prod` signals a call to configure the production build of the stable source on the remote machine `remoteHost` (for details, see below).

-Note that the local build directories may optionally contain local build files for the corresponding (source, build configuration) pairs.
+Note that the local build directories under `build-cvc4/` may optionally contain local build files for the corresponding (source, build configuration) pairs.
 They can be initialized by `configure_cvc4_local` running from the local source directories.
 This is important in the case of loss of connection with remote machine(s), in